jonghyuneya/aiml-k.github.io/content/authors/jaehyuklee/_index.md

 ---
 # Display name
-title: Yanggee Kim
+title: Jaehyuk Lee

 # Full Name (for SEO)
-first_name: Yanggee
+first_name: Jaehyuk
-last_name: Kim
+last_name: Lee

 # Is this the primary user of the site?
 superuser: false